RoshniRanaDS27/NoSQL-MongoDB/README.md

 5. Some of the number values were stored as strings, when they should be stored as numbers.
 - Used update_many to convert latitude and longitude to decimal numbers.
 - Used update_many to convert RatingValue to integer numbers.

+# Part 3: Exploratory Analysis
+Eat Safe, Love has specific questions they wanted to answer, which will help them find the locations they wish to visit and avoid.

+Used "NoSQL_analysis_starter.ipynb" for this section.
+Some notes to be aware of while exploring the dataset: